attilagk/R-programming-tricks/R-markdown/2016-07-14-sequential-reshapes/2016-07-14-sequential-reshapes-2.md

 ##   ..$ timevar: chr "Species"
 ```

-But do they differ in a "meaningful" way?
+But do they differ in any meaningful way?
 Reordering `iris.2` and converting its `Species` component into factor shows

 ```r
 iris.2$Species <- as.factor(iris.2$Species)